Sustainable energy: Transport

 Utility cycling infrastructure, such as this bike lane in Vancouver, encourages sustainable transport.

 Transport accounts for 14% of global greenhouse gas emissions, but there are multiple ways to make transport more sustainable.
 Public transport typically emits fewer greenhouse gases per passenger than personal vehicles, since trains and buses can carry many more passengers at once.
 Short-distance flights can be replaced by high-speed rail, which is more efficient, especially when electrified.
 Promoting non-motorised transport such as walking and cycling, particularly in cities, can make transport cleaner and healthier.

 The energy efficiency of cars has increased over time, but shifting to electric vehicles is an important further step towards decarbonising transport and reducing air pollution.
 A large proportion of traffic-related air pollution consists of particulate matter from road dust and the wearing-down of tyres and brake pads.
-Substantially reducing pollution from these non-tailpipe sources cannot be achieved by electrification; it requires measures such as making vehicles lighter and driving them less.
+Substantially reducing pollution from these non-exhaust sources cannot be achieved by electrification; it requires measures such as making vehicles lighter and driving them less.
 Light-duty cars in particular are a prime candidate for decarbonization using battery technology.
 25% of the world's emissions still originate from the transportation sector.

 Long-distance freight transport and aviation are difficult sectors to electrify with current technologies, mostly because of the weight of batteries needed for long-distance travel, battery recharging times, and limited battery lifespans.
 Where available, freight transport by ship and rail is generally more sustainable than by air and by road.
 Hydrogen vehicles may be an option for larger vehicles such as lorries.
 Many of the techniques needed to lower emissions from shipping and aviation are still early in their development, with ammonia (produced from hydrogen) a promising candidate for shipping fuel.
 Aviation biofuel may be one of the better uses of bioenergy if emissions are captured and stored during manufacture of the fuel.